-As of this date my YOUTUBE Channel has received 213,000 + Single Page Visits, Video Views!
-A Google Search of the terms Stanley Pacion YouTube yields a result count of/ in the tens of thousands.
+As of this date my YOUTUBE Channel counts 222,000 + Single Page Visits, Video Views!
+A Google Search of the terms Stanley Pacion YouTube Channel yields a result count of thousands.

 Please SUBSCRIBE BUTTON